brkcvlk/MLFCrafter/docs/getting-started/first-pipeline.md

 # Your First Pipeline

-In this tutorial, you'll build a complete end-to-end machine learning pipeline using FlowCraft.
+In this tutorial, you'll build a complete end-to-end machine learning pipeline using MLFCrafter.
 We'll work with the Iris dataset and go through every step from data ingestion to model deployment.

 ## Dataset: Iris Classification